What Does a Tummy Tuck Do?

 A standard Denver tummy tuck procedure creates a flatter, more toned abdomen by tightening laxity in the abdominal walls from the pelvic area to below the ribs.
 An incision is made from hip bone to hip bone – typically within the underwear line, excess skin and tissue from above and below the belly button are removed, a new belly button is created and the skin is sewn together to create a contoured waistline.

 A mini-tummy tuck addresses only the lower abdominal area.
 Excess skin and underlying tissues below the belly button are removed and the lower abdominal muscles may be tightened.
-Depending on your individual conditions, the incision may extend beyond the hip bones.
+Depending on your conditions, the incision may extend beyond the hip bones.
 This is known as an extended tummy tuck.

 Before & After Photos